bitcoin/bitcoin/doc/tor.md

 You may set the `-debug=tor` config logging option to have additional information in the debug log about your Tor configuration.

-CLI `-addrinfo` returns the number of addresses known to your node per network type, including Tor v2 and v3.
-This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to current and future Tor releases that support Tor v3 only.
+CLI `-addrinfo` returns the number of addresses known to your node per network.
+This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

 ## 1. Run Dash Core behind a Tor proxy